7 Essentials of a Winning Campaign Fundraising Letter

 Here are seven essential elements of a successful campaign fundraising letter.

-1. Know Who You’re Mailing
+1. Know Who You Are Mailing

-The first step in developing a direct letter asking for campaign donations is figuring who the letter is going to.
+The first step in developing a direct fundraising letter asking for campaign donations is figuring who the letter is going to.

 Will your letter be going to family and friends?